-In addition to all other requirements, building size in the Village Center shall be limited as set forth in the following Subareas (see Figure 7.6).
+In addition to all other requirements, for buildings with only commercial uses, building size in the Village Center shall be limited as set forth in the following Subareas (see Figure 7.6).

-- 7.2.6.1 Subarea 1 shall be the area north and south of Foothill Boulevard, east of Angeles Crest Highway and west of Beulah Drive (as it would extend to the I-210 Freeway).
+- Subarea 1 shall be the area north and south of Foothill 7.2.6.1 Boulevard, east of Angeles Crest Highway and west of Beulah Drive (as it would extend to the I-210 Freeway).
 In Subarea 1, a maximum of one building greater than 35,000 square feet but less than or equal to 55,000 square feet shall be permitted.
-All other buildings in Subarea 1 shall be less than 35,000 square feet.
-Municipal buildings shall be exempt from this building size limitation. - 7.2.6.2 Subarea 2 shall be the area north of Foothill Boulevard, east of Commonwealth Avenue and west of Oakwood Avenue.
+All other buildings in Subarea 1 shall be less than 35,000 square feet. - 7.2.6.2 Subarea 2 shall be the area north of Foothill Boulevard, east of Commonwealth Avenue and west of Oakwood Avenue.
 In Subarea 2, a maximum of one building greater than 35,000 square feet but less than or equal to 55,000 square feet shall be permitted.
-All other buildings in Subarea 2 shall be less than 35,000 square feet.
-Municipal buildings shall be exempt from this building size limitation. - 7.2.6.3 Subarea 3 shall be the area north of Foothill Boulevard, east of Oakwood Avenue and west of Rinetti Lane.
+All other buildings in Subarea 2 shall be less than 35,000 square feet. - 7.2.6.3 Subarea 3 shall be the area north of Foothill Boulevard. east of Oakwood Avenue and west of Rinetti Lane.
 In Subarea 3, a maximum of two buildings greater than 35,000 square feet but less than or equal to 55,000 square feet shall be permitted.
 All other buildings in Subarea 3 shall be less than 35,000 square feet.